-Acting on the transport commissioner’s orders, RTO officials denied illegal agents entry, triggering loud protests at the Andheri and Tardeo offices; besides bringing work to a near-standstill, the agents threw their weight around by manhandling a mid-day lensman and slapping an army man
+Acting on transport commissioner’s orders, RTO officials denied illegal agents entry, triggering protests at Andheri and Tardeo offices; agents manhandled mid-day lensman and slapped an army man

 Corruption, it seems, is the least of the state’s worries as far as the illegal agents in the city’s RTOs are concerned.
 In a bid to show their clout on the first day they were kept out of transport offices, following strict orders from State Transport Commissioner Mahesh Zagade, the agents not only ground work to a near halt at the Andheri and Tardeo RTOs, they also manhandled a mid-day photographer capturing their protest, and slapped an army man.